 Adventure Activities

-If you plan to participate in adventure sports (diving, bungee, rafting, trekking at altitude), you will need a policy that covers these activities.
-Adding adventure cover increases your premium but protects you during the activities backpackers most commonly do.
+If you plan to go scuba diving, bungy jumping, white water rafting, or trekking at altitude during your trip, you will need a policy that covers those activities.
+Adding adventure cover raises your premium but protects you during the pursuits backpackers most commonly undertake.

 💼